temcocontrols/T3000Webview/docs/trend-log/TrendLogModal-Mixed-Units-Implementation-Summary.md

 **Implementation Date**: July 10, 2025
-**Status**: ✅ Complete and Ready for T3000 Integration **Files Modified**: `src/components/NewUI/TimeSeriesModal.vue`
+**Status**: ✅ Complete and Ready for T3000 Integration **Files Modified**: `src/components/NewUI/TrendLogModal.vue`

 ## T3000.rc Analysis and Unit Updates (Latest)

 ### Overview
-After analyzing the complete T3000.rc resource file, we identified discrepancies between the TimeSeriesModal unit definitions and the actual T3000 unit specifications.
+After analyzing the complete T3000.rc resource file, we identified discrepancies between the TrendLogModal unit definitions and the actual T3000 unit specifications.
 This section documents the updates made to align with the official T3000.rc definitions.

 ### Key Findings from T3000.rc Analysis